Best Nickel-Free Stainless Steel Cookware

 Best for cooks whose priority is one medium stockpot rather than a coordinated cookware collection.

-How we chose these products
+How we chose

 The resulting field was unusually narrow.
 Credible, in-stock Amazon candidates clustered around HOMICHEF, so adding more brands would have meant recommending products whose food-contact material was unclear, whose “stainless” description referred only to a housing, or whose exact Amazon listing could not be verified.
 We chose transparency over artificial variety.